-he Nikon SB-5000 is a top of the line speedlight for Nikon digital SLRs and film SLRs.
+The Nikon SB-5000 is a top of the line Speedlight for Nikon digital SLRs and film SLRs.
 It uses i-TTL for exposure control and can be used off-camera singly or in groups of multiple flashes.

-While it is compatible on camera with most of Nikon’s current offerings, it is truly at home on professional level DSLRs and the new mirrorless Z7.
-At a cost of around $600, it’s probably not likely to find a home on most of the consumer-level Nikons, but it does work with them.
+While it is compatible on-camera with most of Nikon’s current offerings, it is truly at home on professional-level DSLRs and the new mirrorless Nikon Z7.
+At a fairly pricey cost, it’s probably not likely to find a home on most of the consumer-level Nikons, but it does work with them.

-The cameras that can take full advantage of all of the features of the SB-5000 are the D5 and D850 full frame cameras, the D500 and D7500 APS-C format cameras, and the Z7 and Z6 mirrorless full frame cameras.
+The cameras that can take full advantage of all of the features of the Nikon SB-5000 are the Nikon D5 and D850 full-frame cameras, the D500 and D7500 APS-C format cameras, and the Z7 and Z6 mirrorless full-frame cameras.
 The feature of this flash that these models can access is the new radio wireless remote function.

 In order to use the radio wireless function, the compatible cameras employ a wireless adapter attached to the camera’s remote port, unlike the optical wireless which fits on the camera’s hot shoe.
 Radio wireless also differs from Nikon’s optical wireless in that it does not require line of sight for the flash to be triggered.
 This opens up many solutions for difficult lighting situations.

 The Nikon SB-5000 is able to be used as a master or slave flash to other Nikon flashes by means of optical control.
 It can also be triggered with both optical and radio for a large group of remote flash units.